CodeByTarun/FPLApp/README.md

 ## Getting Started

-To use this application you must install it via XCode for iPhones or download the apk file provided for the android build.
+To use this application you must install it via Xcode for iPhones or download the apk file provided for the android build.

 ## Usage